BridgeCom GDPR and Privacy Policy

 You directly provide us with the data we collect.
 We collect data and process data when you:

-- Add yourself or request to be added to the volunteer sign up form, or whatsapp group.
+- Add yourself or request to be added to the volunteer sign up form, signal group or Discord.

 - Our website does not collect cookies.